MarcelloMolinaro/MNY-Finances_For_You-/README.md

 4. Run the R file

 ## How does it work?
 A Python script connects to the PLAID API `plaid_get_data.py`.
-Transaction data is then imported, cleaned, and loaded into a SQLite database.
+Transaction data are then imported, cleaned, and loaded into a SQLite database.
 That database is then queried by an R script and after some more cleaning, the data are graphed and visualized.

 Let me know if you use this!
 Submit pull requests!
 Thank you.